-Administration, Community Development, Housing and Neighborhood Planning: \$153,687 of CDBG funding and \$35,000 of HOME funding will be used to provide consultation and personnel costs and associated overhead for the administration of CDBG and HOME funded projects including data collection, research, and program planning to meet HUD Consolidated Plan and Action Plan requirements for continued CDBG funding and HOME funding.
+Administration, Community Development, Housing and Neighborhood Planning: \$144,392 of CDBG funding and \$31,806 of HOME funding will be used to provide consultation and personnel costs and associated overhead for the administration of CDBG and HOME funded projects including data collection, research, and program planning to meet HUD Consolidated Plan and Action Plan requirements for continued CDBG funding and HOME funding.
 In certain instances these costs will be utilized for the contracting of entities to provide needed consultation services.
 These funds will help implement the recommendations of the City of Norman Consolidated Plan 2010-2014.
 Funding will also be provided to continue neighborhood planning and revitalization efforts in the five target neighborhoods.
-Funds will also be used for Consolidated Planning purposes, including data collection, collection of information needed to maintain and implement the City of Norman's Analysis of Impediments to Fair Housing Choice, developing the 2014 Action Plan, and preparing the Consolidated Annual Performance Report for 2012-2013.
+Funds will also be used for Consolidated Planning purposes, including data collection, collection of information needed to maintain and implement the City of Norman's Analysis of Impediments to Fair Housing Choice, developing the 2015-2019 Consolidated Plan as well as the 2015 Action Plan, and preparing the Consolidated Annual Performance Report for 2013-2014.
 Funds will enhance efforts to coordinate with other agencies and organizations providing supportive services and additional resources to support CDBG program objectives; such as the Cleveland County Continuum of Care and the Norman Housing Authority among others.